by Lambert Dolphin

 The entrance of evil in the early history of our universe is the reason we now live in a flawed and ruined creation.
 Even the laws of physics have been altered by the fall.
 This subjection of the natural world to "a bondage of decay" is described in Romans 8:18-25.
 The Apostle reminds us further that, due to Adam's sin, "our bodies are dead because of sin."
 Mankind, like nature, has been ruined so that all must die.
 Although God sustains the old creation He apparently does not ordinarily interfere with the Second Law.
 He is instead building a new creation for His redeemed people to dwell in.

 God builds a new creation by starting with people not things: "If anyone is in Christ he is a new creation, old things have passed away, behold all things are become new."
-(2 Cor.
-5:17) Though we followers of Christ have new spirits and renewed souls, our bodies (which connect us to the old creation) are not yet redeemed.
+(2 Corinthians 5:17) Though we followers of Christ have new spirits and renewed souls, our bodies (which connect us to the old creation) are not yet redeemed.
 We weaken and sicken and die.
 The world we live in is full of evil, sorrow, accidents and unexpected tragedies.
 In our mortal bodies time is still mostly one-dimensional.
 We are prisoners in time and our lives are sometimes over just about the time we begin to get our act together.

 Moses (surely aware of these realities), wrote the Ninetieth Psalm, probably near the time of his death (he lived to age 120---way down from Adam's 930 years).
 Moses had seen a whole generation die in the Sinai wilderness.
 In Psalm 90 he meditates on the eternity of God and the brevity of man's life which is ephemeral like the morning mist.
 Our God is, however, "El Olam"---the Father of Eternity, the Eternally Living One (Ps.
 90:2, Gen. 21:33, Is.
 40:28, Rev. 1:18).
 The Creator of everything that is lives outside of time.
 He encompasses in His own Being all possible dimensions of time.
 Past, present and future are an eternal now before Him.
 He has all the time in the world to hear a split-second cry for help, and all eternity to consider and to act (instantaneously) on our behalf.